sboots/vote-yes-yukon-website-2025/content/_index.md

 The [Yukon Citizens’ Assembly on electoral reform](https://www.yukoncitizensassembly.ca/) chose ranked vote because it [makes more votes matter](https://www.yukon-news.com/news/yukon-citizens-assembly-recommends-changing-electoral-system-to-ranked-vote-7533608) than first-past-the-post.
 Ranked vote [allows](https://www.yukon-news.com/news/yukon-citizens-assembly-recommends-changing-electoral-system-to-ranked-vote-7533608) “voters to vote for who they truly want, and it opens the door to smaller parties and independent candidates getting voted in”.

+If you’re like many voters, you might have felt that you’ve needed to [vote strategically](https://en.wikipedia.org/wiki/Strategic_voting) over the years, even for parties that you’re not that excited about.
+Ranked vote means that you could vote for the candidates you genuinely care about most.

 As the Citizens’ Assembly report [pointed out](https://www.yukoncitizensassembly.ca/ycaer-final-report-october-2024/), “with Ranked Vote, voters can honestly rank their choices without feeling their vote is wasted”.
 That’s pretty awesome!

+### Political parties think it’s a good idea, even if they won’t admit it

+Canadian political parties at both the federal and provincial levels [already use ranked vote to choose their party leadership candidates](https://fairvote.org/new-canadian-prime-minister-will-be-chosen-with-ranked-choice-voting/).

+Ranked voting helps choose representatives that more supporters can get behind, and ultimately helps the party leadership better reflect their membership.

 ### Choose a great option for Yukon